How to Repay Massive Amounts of Debt With a Zero Sum Budget

-I’d tried budgeting before but was never able to stick to the process.
+I had tried budgeting before with things like Mint.com but was never able to stick to the process.

 The Zero Sum Budget Explained

-With a traditional budget, you make estimates of how much you’ll spend in each area for the month.
+With a traditional money management system like Mint.com, you make estimates of how much you’ll spend in each area for the month.

 For me, there’s too much gray area in this type of budget.